 Jun 23 – Attorneys Klaus Croissant and Hans-Christian Ströbele are arrested, their offices and appartments as well as those of attorney Marieluise Becker are searched, and loads of legal files for the Stammheim trial are seized.
 Legal procedures against the attorneys are justified with their public appearances in the media.
 Few days prior to the arrests, attorney Croissant had organised a press conference with regard to the death of Siegfried Hausner.

 Sep 2 – Start of the trial against Manfred Grashof, Klaus Jünschke and Wolfgang Grundmann in Kaiserslautern.

 Sep 13-Nov 12 – Bomb attacks at the Central Stations of Hamburg, Nuremberg and Cologne.
 Both the RAF and the RZ dissociate themselves from the attacks.

 Nov 20 – Spanish dictator Franco dies.
 A three-year “transition period from fascism to democracy” starts.

 Dec 14 – Irish prisoners in England start a hungerstrike.
 Fe 12, 1976, after two months of hungerstrike, Frank Stagg dies.

 Dec 16-24 – Across Germany, bookshops, publishers, printers and private apartments are searched at the instigation of the Federal Police and the Federal Prosecutor’s Office in order to seize literature “propagating violence”.

-Jan 13-14 - Declaration of the defendants in the Stammheim trial.
+Jan 13-20 – Declarations by the defendants in the Stammheim trial.

 Mar 16 – In Hamburg, Irmgard Möller and Gerhard Müller are sentenced to 4 1/2 and 10 years in prison.
 Gerhard Müller will be released before his term, Irmgard Möller will be charged another time and sentenced to life.